Alex Ferguson

 Arrange a free, no-obligation 15-20 minute consultation in person, online or over the phone.

 Research shows that the fundamental factor that makes therapy a success is the strength of the relationship between therapist and client (Miles, 2015)*.
-That means the key to finding the best therapist for you is a little bit like online dating: you can get a rough idea from the profile, but you really find out whether you might gel together on the first meeting.
+That means the key to finding the best therapist for you is a little bit like dating apps: you can get a rough idea from the profile, but you really find out whether you might gel together on the first meeting.
 The difficult truth is that you might not get it right first time - but every relationship will teach you more about what’s right for you.

 Below, I’ve outlined how I like to work, my experience and how I would hope to foster a relationship that will help you make the changes you wish to see.